-Wisconsin Pharmacist Deliberately Sabotaged Hundreds of COVID Vaccines
+Wisconsin Pharmacist Who Deliberately Sabotaged Vaccines Will Plead Guilty

 The pharmacist allegedly admitted to removing 57 vials from refrigeration — each of which contained 10 doses of the coronavirus vaccine.

 UPDATE JANUARY 28, 2021: Federal prosecutors say the Wisconsin pharmacist will plead guilty to ruining hundreds of doses of the Moderna coronavirus vaccine in December, reports NPR.
 He faces charges of attempting to tamper with consumer products that could cause another person death or bodily injury.